MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 ## Environment-level and app/extension-level telemetry

-Telemetry can be enabled on two different levels:
+Telemetry in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] can be enabled on two different levels:

 - Environment-level telemetry
-- App/extension-level telemetry
+- App/extension-level telemetry (for each app/extension installed)

 :::image type="content" source="../developer/media/telemetry-architecture.svg" alt-text="Shows how Environment-level telemetry and App/extension-level telemetry works in Business Central AL" lightbox="../developer/media/telemetry-architecture.svg":::

-When telemetry is enabled on the environment level, telemetry is emitted to a single [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource for gathering data on operations that happen on the environment.
-It works both for online environments and for on-premises instances.
+When telemetry is enabled on the environment level, telemetry is emitted to an [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource for gathering data on operations that happen on the environment.

 With the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2020 release wave 2 and later, telemetry can also be enabled on a per-extension basis.
 Enabling telemetry is done by setting an [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] connection string in the app's manifest (app.json file).
 At runtime, certain events related to the app/extension are emitted to the [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource.
 This feature targets publishers of per-tenant extensions or Microsoft AppSource apps.
 It gives extension publishers insight into usage of their apps/extensions and also allows them to find errors and performance issues before partners and customers report them.

+Both online environments and on-premises instances can emit telemetry to [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)].

+> [!TIP]
-Both for environment-level and app-level telemetry, it's possible to craft custom telemetry messages directly from AL using the [Feature Telemetry* codeunit](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Telemetry) in the System Application or by using the [LogMessage Method](../developer/methods-auto/session/session-logmessage-string-string-verbosity-dataclassification-telemetryscope-string-string-string-string-method.md) directly.
+> As an AL developer, you can craft custom telemetry messages directly from AL using the [Feature Telemetry* codeunit](https://github.com/microsoft/BCApps/tree/main/src/System%20Application/App/Telemetry) in the System Application or by using the [LogMessage Method](../developer/methods-auto/session/session-logmessage-string-string-verbosity-dataclassification-telemetryscope-string-string-string-string-method.md) directly.

 ## Available telemetry